mihbht/hello-world/README.md

 # hello-world

-Hi Earthlings!
+Hi there!

 This is Mihir.
 I'm a data geek and a car fanatic.
 I love making craft cocktails and listening to Electronic music!
-I enjoy mining data and modeling it for optimizations and process improvements with a focus on sales forecasting.
+I enjoy mining data and modeling it for data optimizations and process improvements with a focus on sales and digital marketing forecasting.